simonw/datasette/docs/performance.rst

 Datasette's integration with HTTP caches can be enabled using a combination of configuration options and querystring arguments.

-The :ref:`config_default_cache_ttl` setting sets the default HTTP cache TTL for all Datasette pages.
+The :ref:`settings_default_cache_ttl` setting sets the default HTTP cache TTL for all Datasette pages.
 This is 5 seconds unless you change it - you can set it to 0 if you wish to disable HTTP caching entirely.

 You can also change the cache timeout on a per-request basis using the ``?_ttl=10`` querystring parameter.
 This can be useful when you are working with the Datasette JSON API - you may decide that a specific query can be cached for a longer time, or maybe you need to set ``?_ttl=0`` for some requests for example if you are running a SQL ``order by random()`` query.